tardate/LittleArduinoProjects/RaspberryPi/PiPico2/About/README.md

-# #xxx About the Raspberry Pi Pico 2
+# #814 About the Raspberry Pi Pico 2

 All about the Raspberry Pi Pico 2, with a demonstration program created with the C/C++ Pico SDK and VS Code extension.
 The demo displays the the ADC internal temperature on a I²C 1602 LCD.